lhotari/pulsar-release-validation/README.md

 #### Run the validation script in a cloud VM in a Docker container

 Debian or Ubuntu based cloud VMs are available from all major cloud providers.

-Pick a VM with at least 8GB of RAM (for example e2-standard-2 on GCP) and at least 30GB of disk space.
+Pick a VM with at least:

+- 8GB of RAM
+- 4 CPU cores / 8 virtual CPUs
+- 30GB of disk space

+On GCP, `e2-highcpu-8` is a good choice for this. ($0.20/hour)

 The following steps show how to run the validation script in a cloud VM in a Docker container.